-To reduce the risk of cot death:
+The Lullaby Trust gives the following advice to reduce the risk of cot death:

-- Keep your babies in the same room as you for the first six months
+Keep your babies in the same room as you for the first six months

 Place your babies on their back to sleep, in a cot in a room with you

 Do not smoke in pregnancy or let anyone smoke in the same room as your babies

 Never sleep with your babies on a sofa or armchair

-- Do not let your babies get too hot – keep their heads uncovered
+Do not let your babies get too hot – keep their heads uncovered

-- No pillows or duvets for babies under one year old
+No pillows or duvets for babies under one year old

-If you choose to co-bed triplets and higher multiples, it is important to ensure that they are kept a very close eye on and moved when they get more mobile
+If you choose to co-bed triplets and higher multiples, it is important to ensure that parents keep a very close eye on them, move them when they get more mobile